Communism in 20 years

 In his speech, Khrushchev promised that the communist society would be built "in the main" by 1980.
-His assertion that "The current generation of Soviet people will live under communism" was the final phrase of the Third Program of the CPSU, which was adopted at the congress (but it was later removed).
+His assertion that "The current generation of Soviet people will live under communism" was the final phrase of the Third Program of the CPSU, which was adopted at the congress (but was later removed).

 The latter political slogan is attributed to Kremlin speechwriter Elizar Kuskov, who allegedly quipped "this slogan will survive centuries", (Note: "[Something] will survive centuries" (переживёт века) is a Russian cliché to express an expected longevity.) expressing a cynical attitude as to whether the goal could genuinely be attained.